CRIM 3151: Indigenous Justice

-As an introduction to the aboriginal restorative justice paradigm, students critically examine the historical and contemporary experiences of Aboriginal/Indigenous peoples in Canada.
-The idea of "justice" is explored and compared amongst some Indigenous, restorative, retributive and rehabilitative conceptions.
-Particular attention is paid to the importance of values, relationships, needs, and healing for those who cause harm and have been harmed.
-Indigenous and restorative justice approaches are evaluated in the context of law enforcement, the law, corrections, community development, and crime prevention.
+As an introduction to the Indigenous restorative justice paradigm, students critically examine the historical and contemporary experiences of Indigenous peoples in Canada.
+Students explore and compare the idea of “justice” amongst some Indigenous, restorative, retributive and rehabilitative conceptions.
+Students pay particular attention to the importance of values, relationships, needs, and healing for those who cause harm and have been harmed.
+Students evaluate Indigenous and restorative justice approaches in the context of law enforcement, the law, corrections, community development, and crime prevention.

 Learning outcomes